 You can also get great smoothies and juices made from local fruits.
 My favorite is Kauai Juice Company on Kauai which sources as much local produce as possible.

-15. Don’t speed or use your phone while driving
+15. Don’t speed or use your phone while driving in Hawaii

 You really shouldn’t do these things anywhere, but don’t do them in Hawaii either.
 Using your phone while driving is illegal.
 It’s also good to remember “island time” as I mentioned earlier, most people aren’t in a hurry, and you shouldn’t be in a hurry either.